 End – Trail Head & Coordinates: 458R Powder Hill Road, Durham CT – 41.474738, -72.730640

 Related Post: My Daypack Essential Items

 NET Mattabesett Section 10 – Hiking

 Section 10 started where the trail came out on Stage Coach Road.
-The New England Trail Maps indicate there is room to park 2 cars, and while there is room, I would not leave my car there.
-I don’t like to leave my car on the side of roads, and always look for a parking area that get’s decent traffic.
+The New England Trail Maps indicate there is room to park two cars, and while there is room, I would not leave my car there.
+I wouldn’t say I like leaving my car on the side of the road, and I always look for a parking area with decent traffic.

-If I was to hike Section 10, I would leave my car at Softail Cafe and have lunch before spending the afternoon hiking section 10 and working it off.
-Make sure you digest before starting the climbs though.
-Remember, your body is going to work on all that yummy food before it begins sending energy to your muscles!
+If I were to hike Section 10, I would leave my car at Softail Cafe and have lunch before spending the afternoon hiking section 10 and working it off.
+Make sure you digest before starting the climbs, though.
+Remember, your body will work on all that yummy food before it begins sending energy to your muscles!

-Stage Coach Road took was a short walk out to New Haven Road, where I took a right onto a much busier route.
-I walked about 3/4’s of a mile, passing the Softail Cafe and arriving at the hidden trail head.
+Stage Coach Road took a short walk to New Haven Road, where I took a right onto a much busier route.
+I walked about 3/4’s of a mile, passing the Softail Cafe and arriving at the hidden trailhead.
 There is no signage, but you will see it in the woods at the end of the guard rail, across from the last house on the right.

 Beginning the Climbs

 Leaving the road, the trail dipped down over a small creek and immediately began climbing.
 The climb was long and fairly gradual, and I settled into easy climbing.